microsoft/bookings-samples/docs/README.md

+# Microsoft Bookings API in Microsoft Graph

+> Microsoft Bookings API is now available in the Microsoft Graph.
+> See the [Graph documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/booking-concept-overview) for how to use this API with Graph.
+> In particular, use the Graph endpoint, application registration and authentication mechanisms for your application.

 # Overview of the Microsoft Bookings API
 The [Microsoft Bookings API][API] is an [ODATA][] service which allows [Office 365 Business Premium][O365] subscribers to manage their [Bookings][] data.